 - In this stage, the speech will decline to only one recognizable word.

 - The patient will lose their speed.

-- People lost their psychomotor abilities and, thus, are unable to sit independently.
+- People lose their psychomotor abilities and, thus, cannot sit independently.

 - Grim facial movements will replace a smile.